-193. Both a Target Primary Energy Rating (TPER) and a Building Primary Energy Rating (BPER) are calculated and reported, based on the predicted delivered energy consumption for each fuel and the corresponding primary energy factors, as defined in Table 19.
-These will be reported in the SBEM Specification Information summary.
+201. An Actual building primary energy total is calculated and reported, based on the predicted delivered energy consumption for each fuel and the corresponding primary energy factors, as defined in Tables 19a to 19d.
+This will be reported in the SBEM Specification Information summary.